microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 > **Note**
 >
 > Features/Parameters `-CollectAIPServiceConfiguration`, `-CollectProtectionTemplates` and `-CollectEndpointURLs` are not yet available on Apple macOS.
-They would need the [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) and the [Azure Information Protection module](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-Both are currently not supported by PowerShell 7.x.
+They would require the Azure Information Protection module, which is only available via the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) on Microsoft Windows.

 Description of all features and parameters (feature / parameter):